-In order to efficiently tackle the identified problems and challenges of the region and promote harmonious neighbourly relations, this Interreg Specific Objective focuses on two Actions.
+In order to efficiently tackle the identified problems and challenges of the region and promote harmonious neighbourly relations, this Interreg Specific Objective focuses on two types of actions.

 The planned Actions closely relate to Priority Area 10 "to step up institutional capacity and cooperation" of the EUSDR.